 “We’re treating approximately 40 new groin patients per week in the clinic so when you’re seeing that volume of athletes coming through with the same problems, you develop a sound understanding of the mechanics driving it and the common pitfalls.
 For example, the athletes being told that resting the groin will make it better.
 But rest doesn’t change your movements so as soon as the athlete returns to the level they had been training at before, their symptoms will come right back.
 Then, they’ll feel they need surgery to correct the groin problem.”

-The SSC research into groin and hip injuries has used 3D biomechanics to intensely study the body’s movements, giving a greater understanding of where an athlete’s problems are stemming from.
+The SSC research into the groin and hip injuries have used 3D biomechanics to intensely study the body’s movements, giving a greater understanding of where an athlete’s problems are stemming from.

 King also thinks the biomechanical analysis ensures athletes become more invested in the entire process.
 They can see what’s wrong with how they’re doing something as well as the potential benefits once they make the requisite corrections.

 “If we’re basing biomechanics on how quickly you recover, then how quickly you can improve your biomechanics will ultimately dictate how speedy your recovery is.
 What we’re saying to the athlete is ‘the way you’re moving is driving your groin pain.
 The quicker you change the way you’re moving, the quicker your groin will improve’.